WSAV-TV: News operation

 For most of its history, WSAV has been a solid, if distant, runner-up to longtime dominant WTOC.
 While WSAV and WJCL made a serious threat in the 1970s, WTOC has won every timeslot since 1980 often garnering more viewers than its rivals combined.
 The CBS outlet airs more than seven hours of news a day, a considerable amount for a station in the 97th market and far more than any other television station in Savannah.
 In 1976, as part of a major expansion of its news department, WSAV moved to a former insurance office that is next door to its original East Victory Drive studios.

-Unlike most NBC affiliates in the Eastern Time Zone, WSAV does not offer midday newscasts during the week.
-The most recent addition to local news on this outlet occurred on June 21, 2010 when it added a broadcast weeknights at 5:30.
-As well, WSAV recently added a 5:00 newscast to the lineup.
+Until 2024, unlike most NBC affiliates in the Eastern Time Zone, WSAV did not offer midday newscasts during the week.
+The station now produces a half-hour midday newscast at 11 a.m. followed by the lifestyle/advertorial show The Bridge at 11:30 a.m.
+Another recent addition to local news on this outlet occurred on June 21, 2010, when it added a broadcast weeknights at 5:30.
+As well, WSAV recently added a 5 p.m. newscast to the lineup.
 Before this point in time, WTOC had been the area's only station to air local news in those time slots.

 In 2009, WSAV-DT2 launched a two-person bureau to produce a newscast weeknights at 7 called My Lowcountry News, this production is specifically targeted to the South Carolina side of the market featuring coverage from throughout the Lowcountry and the state.
 Some stories originated from Media General's three stations in South Carolina.

 There is a weather forecast targeted towards Hilton Head and Beaufort in addition to South Carolina sports headlines.

 WSAV does maintain a bureau on Assembly Street/SC 48 covering the Capitol in Columbia.
-The operating expenses are shared among Media General's television stations in South Carolina.
+The operating expenses are shared among Nexstar's television stations in South Carolina.
 WSAV became the last Savannah station to upgrade newscasts to high definition level on March 8, 2011.
 However, since WSAV-DT3 only transmits in standard definition digital, My Lowcountry 3 was not included in the change.
 After switching to MeTV, that broadcast was reduced to a half-hour.
 News and weather updates from this station can be heard on WEAS (93.1 FM), WIXV (95.5 FM), & WJCL-FM (96.5).
 All news anchors also serve as reporters.
-In early October 2013, the half-hour 7:00 newscast was moved to 10:00 p.m. (now called WSAV News 3 at 10:00), it remained a half-hour broadcast and was also shown on Savannah's CW 13 (WGSA).
+In early October 2013, the half-hour 7 p.m. newscast was moved to 10 p.m. (now called WSAV News 3 at 10:00), it remained a half-hour broadcast and was also shown on Savannah's CW 13 (WGSA).